bezabu/bb-treasure-hunter/README.md

 ### 5 reset button

-The reset button reloads the page so that in the event of an unfavourable map, for example the player or treasure hemmed in by impassable rocks, the player can try again.
+The reset button reloads the page so that, in the event of an unfavourable map, for example, the player or treasure hemmed in by impassable rocks, the player can try again.
 It does this by reloading the page.

 ### 6 movement buttons

 One of the ways input is obtained from the player on smaller devices is through the movement buttons.
-They are styled so that they should not obscure the centre of the game area regardless of portrait or landscape orientation.
+They are styled so that they should not obscure the centre of the game area, regardless of portrait or landscape orientation.

 ### 7 hint message

 While the player is traversing the game world, a small hint message is displayed to aid the player in locating the treasure.
 A function determines the distance between the player and the nearest treasure and displays a hot/cold style hint.
-The hint message is also styled so that the background changes colour to make it more noticable.
+The hint message is also styled so that the background changes colour to make it more noticeable.
 It is placed in a central location above the hunter so that the user should not have to look back and forth between two locations.

 ### 8 treasure indicator